Litchfield Hills Archaeology Club

 - participation in field trips,

-and the Club’s Annual Summer Dig (a member’s only benefit).
+- free or reduced admission to LHAC’s Archaeology Lecture series, and the Club’s Annual Summer Dig (a member’s only benefit).

 - Participated in excavations at the Templeton site located in Washington Depot as a part of an archaeological field school run by Western Connecticut State University.